 When Plaskett wanted to increase his credit limit years ago, he followed a simple strategy.

 "I would go out, buy some things and I would pay the credit card off in full," he says.
 "I would do that for a quarter and then I'd call the company back and request an increase in the credit limit."

-Following these steps quarter by quarter, his limit steadily increased.
-"What they saw was a pattern of paying it on time, paying it in full and they recognized
+Quarter by quarter, his limit steadily increased.

+"What they saw was a pattern of paying it on time and paying it in full, and they recognized I had the ability to properly manage that debt," Plaskett says.